Appellate Arbitration Procedure

 Rule 1.
 Scope of Application

 1.1.
-The parties to any binding arbitration conducted in the United States, pursuant to CPR Rules for Non-Administered Arbitration or the CPR Administered Arbitration Rules (“CPR Arbitration Rules”) or otherwise, may agree in writing that a party may file an appeal (the "Appeal") under the CPR Arbitration Appeal Procedure (the "Appeal Procedure") from an arbitration award (the "Original Award").
+The parties to any binding arbitration conducted in the United States, pursuant to a set of CPR arbitration rules (“CPR Arbitration Rules”) or otherwise, may agree in writing that a party may file an appeal (the "Appeal") under the CPR Arbitration Appeal Procedure (the "Appeal Procedure") from an arbitration award (the "Original Award").

 1.2 The appeal shall be to a CPR Arbitration Appeal Tribunal (the "Tribunal") chosen from the panel constituted by CPR to hear Appeals (the "Panel"), consisting of former federal judges, or such others as CPR may deem appropriate.